originalnicodr/originalnicodr.github.io/site/collections/_posts/blog/2023-02-06-how-to-create-and-host-your-own-portfolio-for-free.markdown

 ## Polishing

-We have almost everything done, now it's time to do so some polishing to the site itself.
+We have almost everything done, now it's time to do some polishing to the site itself.
 First, we will get rid of all the pages that don't interest us.
 In our case, we will delete "Interesting Facts", "Learning", "Resources", "Sample Posts", and "Documentation".

 To do so we will have to go to the `pages` folder and delete all of these.
 This will delete the pages themselves, but we also have to get rid of them from the top menu, so we will go to the `_data/settings.yml` and delete them from there.
 Please be aware that the place to edit this menu will change from theme to theme, but it shouldn't be too difficult to find.